Infinity-operads and Day convolution in Goodwillie calculus

 To be more precise, what we get are $\infty$-operads (in the sense of Lurie~\cite[2.1]{lurie:2017}) and bimodules over those $\infty$-operads.
-We give explicit constructions of these objects in Sections~\ref{sec:operad} and \ref{sec:bimodule}.
-Here we rely on work of Glasman~\cite{glasman:2016} (on Day convolution for $\infty$-categories) and of Barwick-Glasman-Nardin~\cite{barwick/glasman/nardin:2014} (on opposite symmetric monoidal structures for $\infty$-categories).
+We give explicit constructions of these objects in Sections~\ref{sec:operad} and~\ref{sec:bimodule}.
+Those constructions rely heavily on some technical constructions with symmetric monoidal $\infty$-categories: work of Lurie~\cite[2.2.6]{lurie:2017} (on Day convolution) and of Barwick-Glasman-Nardin~\cite{barwick/glasman/nardin:2018} (on opposite symmetric monoidal structures).
+Combining these two pieces of work, we get a (non-unital) symmetric monoidal $\infty$-category